Khaitam911/Denoise-module/README.md

 ## Problem description
 Speech denoising is the process of removing unwanted noise from speech signals while preserving the integrity of the speech itself. \
 The problem of speech denoising arises when speech signals are corrupted by various types of noise, such as background noise, microphone noise, or electrical interference.\
-This project aim to denoise signal given input is the noisy signal expected output will give us the denoised signal
+This project aim to denoise signal given input is the noisy signal expected output will give us the denoised signal and evaluate it.

-## Denoise-module
-This module is used to denoise audio file and evaluate it.
 The module include 2 methods: Spectral subtraction and FRCRN
+## Data usage
+Data Usage Note: Bahnar Voice Dataset

+The Bahnar voice dataset provided by Prof. Quan Thanh Tho is used for research purposes in this project.
+If you intend to use this dataset, please contact Prof. Tho to discuss your usage and obtain permission.

 ## How to use the file
 Step 1: To use the denoise function please first install the requirement packages in requirements.txt\